 That said, you should always consider the context in which your audience is reading your copy.
 Your brand voice is bound to vary depending on the platform you use and the content you’re writing.
 As a general rule, social media posts are more informal.
 If your brand personality is fun, friendly and upbeat, you’ll want to tone this down when dealing with a complaint to avoid appearing flippant.

 Just like your visual brand identity, your tone of voice needs to be consistent, authentic and well thought out.
 When you communicate your message through the way you write, your words work twice as hard, giving your audience a sense of what you have to offer and setting you apart with an individual identity.

 So now you know our secrets.
 Still, if you find the world of words a bit daunting, or you don’t know your double entendres from your dangling participles, we can give you a hand.
-Email us at email@example.com or call 01736 758600.
+Take a look at our content strategy and copywriting services or get in touch.